-Four tables were used in this analysis to determine the best set of coordinates:
+Five tables were used in this analysis to determine the best set of coordinates:

-- 1. 'Facility'.
-This table contains the data on TRI reporting facilities from the May 2000 Public Data Release TRI data freeze, including the 45,651 facilities currently or historically reporting to TRI, up to and including TRI Reporting Year 2000.
-Fields relevant for this analysis are TRI ID (field name 'FacilityID'), county, state, submitted latitude and longitude (as submitted by the reporting facility), and preferred latitude and longitude (the facility-submitted coordinates after some annual quality assurance performed by EPA). - 2.
-'Pref94D'.
+- 'Facility'.
+This table contains the data on TRI reporting facilities from the March 2004 Public Data Release TRI data freeze, including the 49,369 facilities currently or historically reporting to TRI, up to and including TRI Reporting Year 2002.
+Fields relevant for this analysis are TRI ID (field name 'FacilityID'), county, state, submitted latitude and longitude (as submitted by the reporting facility), and preferred latitude and longitude (the facility-submitted coordinates after some annual quality assurance performed by EPA). - 'Pref94D'.
 This table was provided by Loren Hall of U.S. EPA in dbf format.
-It contains the results of a QA process done in 1998 on TRI reporting data up to and including RY1996.
+It contains the results of a QA process done in 1996 on TRI reporting data up to and including RY1994.
 Data includes, for 36,652 facilities, submitted lat/longs, preferred lat/longs, codes describing the level of accuracy of the preferred lat/longs (in field PREFER_AC), and the QA checks themselves that were done in order to determine the quality of the lat/longs that were considered "preferred" (PREFER_QA).
 There is a preferred lat/long for each facility, and some of them failed very basic tests, so "preferred" should simply be taken as a sign that a set of coordinates went through tests, not that they are necessarily of a high quality.
 The quality of the preferred lat/longs can only be determined by looking at the fields PREFER_QA and PREFER_AC.
-See below for details.